 - Dr Umesh Sharma - Waikato Management School

 - Associate Professor Annika Hinze - Faculty of Computing and Mathematical Sciences

 - Associate Professor Rachel McNae - Faculty of Education, ; and

 - Dr Rob Torrens - Faculty of Science and Engineering.

 If you would like to be a member of the committee or nominate a staff or student member, please contact the Academic Integrity Adviser.

-NZQA have developed a Guide to Effective Practice in Preventing and Detecting Academic Misconduct for teaching staff.
+NZQA have developed a Guide to Effective Practice in Preventing and Detecting Academic Fraud for teaching staff.
 This contains practical suggestions for staff to implement in their teaching and assessment.